SiddharthChillale/SiddharthChillale/README.md

 </p>

-- :water_buffalo: I finsihed my Masters in Computer Science at University at Buffalo in 2023.
+- :water_buffalo: I finished my Masters in Computer Science at University at Buffalo in 2023.
-I specialize in building scalable and efficient backend systems, primarily using JavaScript, Node.js, and Go.
+I specialize in building scalable and efficient backend systems, primarily using Javascript(Node.js, Vue), Python(Django) and Go.
 My expertise lies in database management with MySQL and PostgreSQL, and I leverage AWS cloud services to deploy and manage robust applications.
 My focus is on creating high-performance RESTful APIs and cloud-native solutions tailored to business needs.

 - 📫 You can reach me via email (sidcp.work[at]gmail[dot]com)
 -------